The Sample Complexity of Auctions with Side Information: Single-item Auctions in the

-In this subsection, we show an $\tilde{O} \left( \frac{n}{\epsilon^4} \right)$ upper bound on the sample complexity when the distributions are regular.
-The challenge of this case is that the support of the distribution could be unbounded.
+In this subsection, we show an $\tilde{O} \left( n \epsilon^{-4} \right)$ upper bound on the sample complexity of learning the optimal auction in the \crmodel when the value distributions are regular.
+Given what we have shown for the bound-support distributions, the new challenge of this case is that the support of the distributions could be unbounded.
 The main technical ingredient that overcomes this challenge is to show that we can truncate the values down to a high enough finite quantity without losing too much revenue.
-This is captured in the following lemma, whose proof is deferred to Section~\ref{sec:tailbound}.
+This is captured in the following lemma, whose proof is deferred to Subsection~\ref{sec:tailbound}.